TerryV8/click-count/docs/web_app.md

 # Before you start

-- Make sure you are using IntelliJ IDEA ULTIMATE Edition.
+- Make sure you are using IntelliJ IDEA Ultimate Edition.
 - Install the Java SE Development Kit (JDK), version 1.8 or later, see Download Oracle JDK.
 - Download the GlassFish application server, version 3.0.1 or later, see Download GlassFish.
 - Make sure a web browser is available on your computer.